MicrosoftDocs/OfficeDocs-SharePoint/migration/MySites-to-OneDrive-Migration-Guide.md

 # MySites to OneDrive Migration Guide
 This guide will help you prepare to migrate from My Sites to OneDrive.

-Most migrations fall into regular phases as described below.
+Most migrations fall into regular phases as follows.
 Proven success factors for migration include planning, assessing and remediating, preparing your target environment, migrating and onboarding your users.

 ![Migration process](media/migration-process.png)